 If you choose to supplement your bedding with an electric blanket, you may be pleasantly surprised by the associated energy costs.
 According to an Energy Savers booklet produced by the U.S. Department of Energy, an electric blanket is among the very least expensive home appliances you can use.
 Another DOE report found that the typical energy costs for an electric blanket are around $17.60 annually, compared to a $66 average for using a space heater.

 Those are averages, of course.
-It's challenging to calculate exactly how much electricity an electric blanket will use in your household because they have many different heat settings and consumption will depend on how and how long you use it.
+It's challenging to calculate exactly how much electricity an electric blanket will use in your household because they have many different heat settings and consumption will depend on how often and how long you use it.
 Typically speaking, heated blankets should use 100 watts or less of electricity even on the highest setting, or twice that if it's double-sided, and shouldn't cost you more than a few dimes per night in electricity consumption at the most.
 That sure beats the expense of bumping your thermostat up.
 Special low-voltage blankets use even less electricity, although they tend to cost a little more up front and don't get quite as warm as standard models.

 If you take care of your electric blanket, and exercise good judgment when using it, it can provide a toasty and inexpensive way to get a warm and restful night of sleep.